kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

 # Code Formatting
 ### Braces
 Brace wars are foul.
 Epic has a long standing usage pattern of putting braces on a new line.
 Please adhere to that usage.
 Always include braces in single-statement blocks.
-For example.:
+For example:
 ```c++
 if (bThing)
 {